 This practice of “inner stillness” greatly reduces our energy expenditure and enhances our general circulation.
 The more relaxed we become physically, the freer we become from the influences of negative emotional energy.
 Being chronically upset or stressed is a bad habit.
 It raises blood-pressure and interferes with the proper function of our organs.
 This is why the Chinese also say: “Qi And Blood Flow Together.”
 This means that wherever our energy does not circulate our blood stagnates.
 Qi in the form of negative emotional energy (Stress) forces us to contract our muscles in a fight-flight-freeze response that restricts our ability to breathe and our ability to move.
 Learning how to relax and let-go, how to figuratively “settle down” releases unnecessary muscle tension and frees our energy and breath for immediate stress relief.
 In other words, all the sutras up to this point are designed to help you navigate the subtle nuances of relaxing internally thus establishing the proper foundation for standing meditation practice.

-: “Sitting but Not Sitting” does not mean “pretend to be seated.”
+Practice Tips: “Sitting but Not Sitting” does not mean “pretend to be seated.”
 Try imaging firm support on the lumbar spine, as if resting your back against the backrest of a chair, not as if sitting down upon the sits-bones!
 Imagine extra support for your spine not your butt.
 In other words, one is “ever-sitting” without ever being seated.
 This creates a very dynamic sensation—as if just beginning to sit down without actually finding a seat to sit on.

-: Place the tip of your tongue lightly but firmly against the roof of your mouth at the meeting point of the hard and soft palate.
+How to: Place the tip of your tongue lightly but firmly against the roof of your mouth at the meeting point of the hard and soft palate.
 (Or at least somewhere behind the front teeth.)

-: Yin Jao (Governing Vessel-28) “Gum Intersection.”
+Point of Interest: Yin Jao (Governing Vessel-28) “Gum Intersection.”
 Location: In the mouth, at the junction of the frenulum of the upper lip with the upper gum.
 Meeting Point on the Governing Vessel with the Conception Vessel.
 A vital point for Qi-tapping to help alleviate neck pain & stiffness and to calm the Spirit.

-: A key to Chinese Meditation practice is touching the tip of the tongue to the upper palate somewhere behind the teeth.
+Commentary: A key to Chinese Meditation practice is touching the tip of the tongue to the upper palate somewhere behind the teeth.
 This is thought to energetically connect the Governor Vessel (Ren Mai) with the Conception Vessel (Du Mai) forming a grand circulation system that feeds all collateral meridians.
 This is commonly referred to as the Microcosmic Orbit.

 Activating the Microcosmic Orbit is a beginning step that leads to more advanced internal practices.
 Daoists believe that activating the Microcosmic Orbit fills the Reservoirs (3 Dan Tian) of the Governing and Conception Channels with energy, which is then distributed to all the major organ-energy meridians, thereby energizing and nourishing the internal organs.